THE METHODIST CHURCH IN ZIMBABWE

 The Scripture teaches us that those who believe in God and have accepted His lordship over their lives should exercise patience and wait upon Him as this has great benefits.
 As Christians, they may face many challenges and encounter a number of set-backs in life.
 They need to remember that patience pays and that all life is in the hands of the Lord, the Lord who has promised to put a new song in their mouth, a song of both Victory and praise.
 Waiting upon the Lord enables them to renew their strength and empower them to soar to greater heights like eagles that will run without tiring.
 They will then be able to work for the Lord tirelessly, and at the end, reap the rich rewards waiting for them in the Kingdom.

 Waiting upon the Lord includes confirming the promises of God and reminding him as well about what he promised.
 It is important to remain positive and not to allow the spirit of heaviness to take away your joy or your hope in the fulfilment of the promises.
 The devil is cunning and will seek to steal your joy and to make you see only negative things.
-Seek to remain positive and to glorify the Lord through your circumstances as you wait for God to fulfill his promises to you.
+Seek to remain positive and to glorify the Lord through your circumstances as you wait for God to fulfil his promises to you.

 a) What are the temptations of focusing on those who appear to be excelling in life yet they do not know Christ?